erasmus-without-paper/ewp-specs-architecture/README.md

 ### Quick start

-In order to join our network you'll need to:
+To join our network, you'll need to:

  * Publish a valid [Discovery Manifest][discovery-api] somewhere on your servers.